logfellow/logstash-logback-encoder/README.md

 ### Encoder / Layout

-You can use the any encoders/layouts provided by the logstash-logback-encoder library with other logback appenders.
+You can use any of the encoders/layouts provided by the logstash-logback-encoder library with other logback appenders.

 For example, to output LoggingEvents to a file, use the `LogstashEncoder` with the `RollingFileAppender` in your `logback.xml` like this: